• Skip to primary navigation

 How do these consultations differ from walk-in dermatologists?

 With walk-in dermatologists you go to a dermatology clinic near you that takes walk-in appointments (which are very few) and sit in the waiting room for many hours until you are seen by a dermatologist.
-On the other hand, with urgent dermatology photo-consultations you make the care request and wait 1-2 business days for the doctor to evaluate your case.
+On the other hand, with urgent dermatology consultations via Miiskin you make the care request and in most cases wait 24 hours to get a reply.
+Consultation requests received on Fridays or Saturdays should expect an additional 12 hours extended response window.

 Can I submit an urgent dermatology care request in the middle of the night?